tum-pbs/pbdl-book/physicalloss-discuss.md

 ## Summary

-Thus, the physical soft constraints allow us to encode solutions to PDEs with the tools of ANNs.
+Thus, the physical soft constraints allow us to encode solutions to PDEs with the tools of NNs.
 An inherent drawback of this approach is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
 E.g., learned representation is not suitable to be refined with